South Korea. 2016.

 Around the same time as this, Yeon Sang-ho also released the animated Seoul Station (2016), which acts as a prequel to the events of Train to Busan.
 He subsequently made a live-action sequel with Peninsula (2020).

 Surprisingly, Train to Busan was the first live-action film for Yeon Sang-ho.
 As director, he had previously made the animated films The King of Pigs (2011) and The Fake (2013), both of which are non-fantastical.
-He subsequently went on to make the live-action psychic powers/superhero film Psychokinesis (2018).
+He subsequently went on to make the live-action psychic powers/superhero film Psychokinesis (2018), the tv mini-series Hellbound (2021) and the SF film Jung_E (2023).